Primary

 The lower back may arch slightly to support the movement, but excessive arching usually indicates you're using too much weight.
 A strong upper body pressing program includes both flat and incline variations to develop all chest regions proportionally.

-Want Incline Barbell Bench Press in your program?
+See where Incline Barbell Bench Press fits in your weekly plan

 Set the bench to 30-45 degrees.